Onix-Systems/ios-mazazine-reader/Pods/Gloss/README.md

 #### Model Objects from JSON Arrays

 Gloss also supports creating models from JSON arrays.
-The `fromJSONArray(_:)` function can be called on a Gloss model array type to produce an array of objects of that type from a JSON array passed in.
+The `from(jsonArray:)` function can be called on a Gloss model array type to produce an array of objects of that type from a JSON array passed in.

 For example, let's consider the following array of JSON representing repo owners: